discrete-notes/discrete-notes.github.io/_posts/2020-11-24-SSS-report-1-pulse-distribution.md

 1/2 it traverses the link in time 1.
 And they focus on the following question: given two nodes of the same layer, that are adjacent (e.g. some $(x,y)$ and
 $(x,y+1)$), what is the difference between the times at which they receive the signal?
-(This difference is called the skew)
+(This difference is called *the skew*.)

-The authors show by numerical experiment that the maximum skew at some layer $H$ is lower than $\log \log H$, and other statistics showing that the systems works very well.
+The authors show by numerical experiment that the maximum skew at some layer $H$ is lower than $\log \log H$.
+They also have other statistics showing that the skew is very concentrated etc.

 The obvious question from a TCS point of view is: can we show good bounds on the process?
 This seems very hard.
-Already in 2018, the authors mentionned the problem at the
+Already in 2018, the authors mentioned the problem at the
-[Helsinki February workshop](https://research.cs.aalto.fi/da/feb2018/), and could not get a good bounds.
-One of the reason why this is difficult is that at each node some input is lost: if the three pulses arrive at time $t$, $t'$ and $t''$, then the nodes "fire" at time $t'$, and does not care about $t''$.
+[Helsinki February workshop](https://research.cs.aalto.fi/da/feb2018/), and could not get good bounds.
+One of the reason why this is difficult is that at each node some input is lost: if the three pulses arrive at time $t$, $t'$ and $t''$, then the node "fires" at time $t'$, and does not care about $t''$.
 In some sense $t''$ is lost.